siemieniuk/bmp_reader/README.md

 # bmp_reader
-This program reads parameters of BMP file, prints histogram, supports steganography and converts to the grayscale version.
+This program reads parameters of BMP file, prints histogram, converts to the grayscale version and has support for steganography.

 ## How to compile?
-You can use GCC in order to compile program.
-Type the command:
+You can use GCC or any other C compiler.
+In case of GCC type the command:

     gcc main.c bmpin.c bmpout.c steganography.c -o bmpreader

-## How to use the script?
+## How to use this program?

+Once you compiled a program, you are able to use it in practice.

-Show details, histogram and steganography of the file:
+Show details, histogram and steganography (if exists) of the file:

     ./bmpreader <file.bmp>

-Create grayscale of *in.bmp* and save to *out.bmp*:
+Create a grayscale version of *in.bmp* and save the result to *out.bmp*:

     ./bmpreader <in.bmp> <out.bmp>

-Create *out.bmp* file from *in.bmp* and embed steganography message into it:
+Create *out.bmp* file from *in.bmp* and embed a steganography message inside:

     ./bmpreader <in.bmp> <out.bmp> <message_to_include>